pekpekkis/Data-Management-Group-Project/README.md

     -Seaborn
     -Statsmodels.api

 Also, a written report as a pdf file can be found in the repository along with presentation slides.
 These include the motivation for the project and more ellaborative comments on the data and regression results.
-The report file is called - and the presentation slides are - .
+The report file is called - and the presentation slides are The power point document named: Co2 emissions and renewable energy slide for exam.pptx .